softstuds/final-project/README.md

 - `404` if user is not logged in

-#### `GET /api/timeblock/met/check` - Get all the time blocks that a user needs to mark as occurred/not
+#### `GET /api/timeblock/met/check` - Get all the time blocks that a user needs to mark as met/not

 **Returns**

-- A list of all the time blocks for the user to mark as occurred, sorted in descending order by start
+- A list of all the time blocks for the user to mark as met, sorted in descending order by start

 **Throws**